MarquesaAsmussen/reading-notes/terminal.md

  These are extremely basic.
 They *can* be used to make websites, but probably not the most efficient options.
 They will not feature code

   If using these, remember:
-1. Make sure it is in plain text with no other bold/italicize/etc options
-2. Create a folder on computer to store entire website, with additional pages in folders/sub-folders of main website
-3. Save files with correct extensions (HTML file as .html, CSS file as .css)
+  1.Make sure it is in plain text with no other bold/italicize/etc options 2.Create a folder on computer to store entire website, with additional pages in folders/sub-folders of main website 3.Save files with correct extensions (HTML file as .html, CSS file as .css)